-With regard to release of protons (hydrogen ions, H+), it will clearly cause acidification of seawater which is accused to disturb the formation of calcium carbonate by marine calcifiers.
+When atmospheric carbon dioxide binds with water and forms carbonic acid that dissociates mainly in hydrogen carbonate ions and protons (hydrogen ions, H+), it will clearly cause acidification of seawater which is accused to disturb the formation of calcium carbonate by marine calcifiers.
 Adverse effects of present day ocean acidification (from pH 8.2 to pH 8.1 since the industrial area), interwoven with elevated temperatures are clearly seen to impact the viability of zooxanthellae, the symbiotic algae of coral which lead to the bleaching of the latter.
-However mussels, cultured under acidification conditions, react by producing more amorphous and less crystallized calcium carbonate.
+However mussels, cultured under stronger acidific conditions, react by producing more amorphous and less crystallized calcium carbonate.

 Mussel respiration, in its turn, is due to metabolic activities, fueled by the ingestion of phytoplankton carbon, which belongs to the biological carbon reservoir of the ocean, like all other marine organisms.
 After a variable residence time there among the prey-predator relationships, only a fraction of this stored carbon reaches the sea bottom sediments, and is then sequestered for a long time – millennia and more.
 When phytoplankton is ingested by shellfish, the carbon track is exactly the same as for other plankton eaters.
 It is an act of recycling, not an add-on of carbon in the fluxes.
 It involves only the animal’s soft body with its metabolism, not its shell formation.
-That’s why mussel respiration is neutral in this carbon budget.
+As minerals, shells have left the biosphere in the strict sense.
+That’s why mussel respiration is neutral in the carbon budget of shell making.

 Shellfish shells are not made of living cells and are produced outside the animal’s body.
-Their calcium carbonate is elaborated by the mollusk’s mantle, using calcium carbonate from seawater, the carbon of which originates ultimately from the atmosphere.
+Their calcium carbonate is elaborated by the mollusk’s mantle, using calcium and hydrogencarbonate ions from seawater, the carbon of the latter coming initially from the atmosphere.
 The important thing is what remains after the animal’s death.
 The shell carbon is effectively and permanently sequestered in a mineral form, indigestible and chemically stable for geological periods of time.

 The same pattern of carbon fluxes occurs with forests.
 In the same way as the marine phytoplankton, terrestrial green plants are photosynthetic primary producers that fix carbon dioxide out of the atmosphere into their carbohydrates.
 The carbon reservoir of a forest is represented by its biomass of wood, leaves, fruits and roots, but also by all of the animals, large and small, all of the microbes, bacteria, fungi and protozoa that digest the wastes of the forest, and all of the carbon accumulated over the years in the humus of the forest soil.

 The problem of afforestation and reforestation is also to find enough free land and, above all, to secure the growth of new trees when exiting ones are already overstressed and dying in alarming proportions due to climate change and related pest attacks.
+The global increase of forest fires does nor improve the situation.
 With limited upscaling perspectives, uncertain results and, in any case, time limited efficiency, tree planting is a hazardous candidate for the international carbon trading system, despite the fact that it is believed so widely to be a respected opportunity for industries who need to improve their carbon footprint.
 We cannot count on tree planting alone to mitigate climate change.